-- There are two midterm exams and one final exam that will be administered in-person (see schedule for details). . - Cumulative material will be on Midterm #2 (~15% of that exam) and the Final (~30% of that exam). - All exams are multiple-choice, true-false, and/or matching. - Example exams and keys will be provided on Canvas for you to use for practice. - .
-The final exam is scheduled for Wednesday, December 13 from 6:20-8:20 PM in Behavioral Sciences A101. - Make-up Exams: In the event of an emergency or university-sanctioned activity, students may request a make-up exam.
+- There are two midterm exams and one final exam that will be administered in-person (see schedule for details). - Cumulative material will be on Midterm #2 (~15% of that exam) and the Final (~30% of that exam). - All exams are multiple-choice, true-false, and/or matching. - Example exams and keys will be provided on Canvas for you to use for practice. - The final exam is scheduled for Tuesday, May 7 from 9:40-11:40 AM in our classroom. - Make-up Exams: In the event of an emergency or university-sanctioned activity, students may request a make-up exam.
 Decisions about whether a make-up exam is warranted will be made at the sole discretion of the professor, and thus, are not guaranteed.
-All make-up exams will be oral or short-answer essays (no multiple choice). - University-Sanctioned Events: if you participate in CSU athletics or other activities, please submit your paperwork 0 detailing the excused absences as soon as possible.
-This will allow me to help support you academically. - Emergencies: All requests must be made within 24 hours of the regular exam and must provide proof of the emergency.
+Make-up exams may be a different format (e.g. short-answer). - University-Sanctioned Events: if you participate in CSU athletics or other activities, please submit your paperwork detailing the excused absences as soon as possible. - Emergencies: All requests must be made within 24 hours of the regular exam and must provide proof of the emergency.
 Students are encouraged to work with Student Case Management.